arneVG/buba/README.md

-# buba
+# BuBa

-Vala program for backing up and restoring budgie configs
+Tool for backing up and restoring Budgie layouts

-## dependencies

-- dconf

 ## notes

-Only makes a backup of the configurations.
-Doesn't make backups of themes, applets or plank configs
+Only makes a backup of the current layout.
+Doesn't make backups of themes, applets, plank configs etc...

 ## usage